danfuzz/samizdat/doc/language-guide/01-basics.md

 * A void cannot be stored in a variable.

 * A void cannot take part in a function application.
-An attempt to apply void as a function is a fatal error, and an attempt to pass a void argument causes short-circuit (but non-fatal) termination of the application.
+An attempt to apply void as a function is a fatal error, as is an attempt to pass a void argument to a function.
 See the section on "Function Application" for more details.

 * A void cannot be part of a data structure (e.g., a list element,